matt-sd-watson/matt-sd-watson/README.md

 ### Hi there 👋

-I am a programmer/developer with the LTRI at Mount Sinai (Toronto, Canada) working jointly with the [Campbell](https://www.camlab.ca/) and [Jackson](https://www.jacksonlabltri.com/) groups with experience in:
+I am a programmer/software developer with the LTRI at Mount Sinai (Toronto, Canada) working jointly with the [Campbell](https://www.camlab.ca/) and [Jackson](https://www.jacksonlabltri.com/) groups with experience in:

 🐍 programming and software development \
 📌 Data science/analysis \